ProteinsWebTeam/interpro-docs/docs/browse.rst

 Some :doc:`InterPro member databases </databases>` create groups of families that are evolutionary related, called sets/clans.
 This page offers an overview of a specific set/clan provided by a member database, it includes a short description and an interactive view of the signatures included in the set/clan.
-For the interactive view, different label types can be chosen through the **Label Content** menu:
-Accession, Name and Short name.
-For clans provided by the Pfam member database, an additional section provides literature references and/or Wikipedia articles, when available.
+For clans provided by the Pfam member database, additional sections provide literature references and/or Wikipedia articles when available, and an interactive view showing structural relationships among Pfam models is displayed at the bottom of the page.

 .. figure:: images/browse_pages/set_page.png
     :alt: Set entry page
     :width: 800px

-    Set entry page for `cl00011 <https://www.ebi.ac.uk/interpro/set/all/cl00011/>`_ (CDD)
+    Set entry page for `CL0219 <https://www.ebi.ac.uk/interpro/set/pfam/CL0219/>`_ (Pfam).
+In the interactive viewer, the arrows/the mouse can be used to scroll in/out.
+Hovering the mouse over a Pfam entry (circle, square or triangle) or structural relationship (line) shows details about it.

 The following tabs may be available: :ref:`set_entries`, :ref:`proteins`, :ref:`structures`,
 :ref:`taxonomy` and :ref:`proteomes`.